dr-schlange/nallely-midi/docs/develop-neuron.md

 * creating an instance of a neuron looks like creating a Python instance, there is no difference in a syntax point of view;
 * starting a neuron actually means "starting the thread that represents the instance of the neuron";
 * you can initialize a neuron with keyword arguments directly in the constructor, they are derived from the `VirtualParameter`;
-* using the assignment operation between ports creates a channel between them, it doesn't affect a value to the port;
+* using the assignment operation between ports creates a channel between them, it doesn't assign a value to the port;
 * passing a value to a port of a neuron is done using `set_parameter(...)`;
 * values are cross-domain, we have the output of the LFO that can either represent a variation of the `shift` value, or the shifted note from the `shifter` can be linked to the `speed` of the LFO;
 * there is no special syntax for feedback loops, you just patch the system;